salesforce/storm-dynamic-spout/README.md

 ```

 ## Optional Interfaces for Overachievers
-Forst most use cases the above interfaces are all that are required to get going.
+For most use cases the above interfaces are all that are required to get going.
 But..sometimes your use case requires
 you to do do something just a little special of different.
-If thats the case with you, we provide the following
+If that's the case with you, we provide the following
 configurable interfaces to hopefully ease the pain.

 ### [PersistenceManager](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceManager.java)